Skip to main content

 4. Sneak in some training: Use playtime to teach your puppy new commands or practice ones they already know.

 5. Reward good play: Don't forget to praise and reward your puppy during play, especially when they follow the rules and show good behavior.
-Remember — the goal of play is fun and learning.
+Remember, the goal of play is fun and learning.
 It should be a positive experience for both you and your puppy.

 Puppy Games: Have Fun Together!

+On a sunny day, a fluffy puppy with merle fur stands next to an orange water bowl, embodying the perfect start to proper puppy training.
+Another darker puppy is partially visible nearby, resting by a brick wall in the background.
 Here are ten ground rules that can make raising a puppy easier and more effective.
 Think of them as your guide to a safe and harmonious life together.

 If you expect certain behavior from your puppy, be consistent.
 Use the same commands and apply rewards or corrections the same way every time.
 Consistency helps your puppy understand what you expect.